replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

   </tr>
   <tr>
     <td><code>regex</code></td>
     <td>(Optional) Allows a regular expression to be applied for removal and redaction on lines that immediately follow a line that matches a filter.
-The <code>selector</code> field is used to identify lines, and the <code>regex</code> field specifies a regular expression that runs on the line after any line identified by <code>selector</code>.
+The <code>selector</code> field is used to identify lines, and the <code>redactor</code> field specifies a regular expression that runs on the line after any line identified by <code>selector</code>.
 If <code>selector</code> is empty, the redactor runs on every line.
 Using a <code>selector</code> is useful for removing values from pretty-printed JSON, where the value to be redacted is pretty-printed on the line beneath another value.<br></br><br></br>Matches to the regex are removed or redacted, depending on the construction of the regex.
-Any portion of a match not contained within a capturing group will be removed entirely.
-The contents of capturing groups tagged <code>mask</code> will be masked with <code>***HIDDEN***</code>.
-Capturing groups tagged <code>drop</code> will be dropped.</td>
+Any portion of a match not contained within a capturing group is removed entirely.
+The contents of capturing groups tagged <code>mask</code> are masked with <code>***HIDDEN***</code>.
+Capturing groups tagged <code>drop</code> are dropped.</td>
   </tr>
   <tr>
     <td><code>values</code></td>